 The organic industry has chosen to use caution and avoid certain pesticides because the poisons that make them toxic to insects and weeds can also make them toxic to humans.
 Although our larger bodies do a decent job of filtering harmful stuff out, low-level exposure to pesticides in our environment and food still shows up in blood and urine tests.

 The presence of toxic synthetic pesticide residues in humans has been linked to falling fertility rates, birth defects, premature births and changes in childhood brain development, among other concerns for adults, children and fetuses.
 People living in agricultural regions — especially farmers who handle these chemicals daily — also have higher instances of these issues and certain types of cancers.

-Recently, a study conducted by Friends of the Earth demonstrated just how effective an organic diet can be in reducing pesticide residues present in the human body.
+A study conducted by Friends of the Earth demonstrated just how effective an organic diet can be in reducing pesticide residues present in the human body.
 Young children especially need to be given clean, healthy food to support normal development, and this study shows that by eating an organic diet “on average, levels across all pesticides dropped by 60.5%.”